 How Does It Feel Reading the Book

 I read it.
-It felt like a diary like someone telling me everything that was going on around them, both dull and meaningful events.
+It felt like a diary, like someone telling me everything that was happening around them, both dull and meaningful.

 I get why people can be angry.
 It’s fiction, yet there is so much truth in there.